Revealed: 10 Healthy Weight Loss Tips that Work, According To A Nutritionist.

 As a nutritionist, I know one of the main motivations for people to go see a nutritionist is to lose weight or get healthy.

-Now I do not believe in fad diets or following the keto diet for weight loss (more on that in another blogpost) but here are my quick 10 healthy weight loss tips that actually work.
+Now I do not believe in fad diets or following the keto diet for weight loss (more on that in another blog post) but here are my quick 10 healthy weight loss tips that actually work.

 They have worked for me after my pregnancies and some of my friends/clients and I hope they can help you too!

 In order to make a healthy diet a life-long habit you need to find recipes you enjoy making and eating!
-I recommend you find a few favourite simple and healthy meals for breakfast, lunches and dinner that can become your new â€œgo-toâ€s each week.
+I recommend you find a few favorite simple and healthy meals for breakfast, lunches and dinner that can become your new â€œgo-toâ€s each week.

 Some of our family favourites are vegan lentil dhal curry served with cauliflower rice or brown rice, vegan kale pesto pasta, a roasted vegetable couscous or quinoa salad, blueberry porridge, smoothies, avocado and hemp seeds on sourdough and plant-based zucchini, eggplant and lentil lasagne with a cashew cheese sauce.

-- Eat Plant-Based
+2. Eat Plant-Based

 Even if you don’t go fully vegan (although I do recommend it for your health, environment and the animals), eating plant-based a few times a week or a few meals a day can really improve your health and help you lose some extra weight.

-It is high in fibre so fills you up with high nutrient and low calorie dense foods (the fibre fills you up not the proteinâ€¦) It is also proven that eating a diverse plant-based diet is the key for a healthy gut microbiome.
+It is high in fibre so fills you up with high-nutrient and low-calorie dense foods (the fibre fills you up not the protein) It is also proven that eating a diverse plant-based diet is the key for a healthy gut microbiome.
 Not only eating plant-based is good for your health and tummy but it is also good for your wallet- eating more rice, legumes and vegetables is much cheaper than meat!

-- Make your own Healthy Treats
+3. Make your own Healthy Treats

-Trying to go cold turkey and completely off treats is not really a sustainable healthy weight loss habit.
+Trying to go cold turkey and completely off-treats is not really a sustainable healthy weight loss habit.
 I much prefer teaching my clients to swap unhealthy sugary treats for good quality dark chocolate or making their own baked goods.
 I have 1-2 squares of dark chocolate most days after dinner!

 Making your own healthy treats also means you can control how much oil, sugar goes into it and use healthier flour alternatives such as buckwheat or wholemeal flour and avoid processed ingredient, fillers, additives and preservatives.

-- Snack on fruit or veggies
+4. Snack on fruit or veggies

-Nature intended for us to eat them thatâ€™s why they are so delicious!
+Nature intended for us to eat them that is why they are so delicious!
 And no study ever found eating fruit to be the cause of obesity or diseases!
 Eating 2-3 pieces of fruit a day is a very healthy habit to keep for life and to share with children.
 Swapping unhealthy snacks or fatty snacks such as too many nuts, chips or processed treats for fruit is a great way to achieve your goal of weight loss.

-- Reduce Fats
+5. Reduce Fats